 What Is a Counseling Note?

 A counseling note is also referred to as a psychotherapy note, a process note or a private note.
-It contains the hypotheses, observations, thoughts and further questions the treating mental health professional may have about the patient during a counseling session.
-A counseling note serves as a reference point for the mental health provider regarding the patient’s diagnosis and progress.
+It contains the treating mental health professional’s hypotheses, observations, thoughts and questions about the patient during a counseling session.
+A counseling note serves as a reference point for the mental health provider, as do many other types of mental health notes, regarding the patient’s diagnosis and progress.

 Counseling notes are always separate from billing information and medical records and may never be shared without prior authorization from the patient.
 Also, they may not be shared with patients or other staff, since they are the counselor’s private notes.
 Last, but certainly not least, because they contain highly sensitive information, the Patient Privacy Rule affords them special protection.

-However, there may be instances where the counselor is required to disclose their counseling notes, for example for treatment, in certain legal situations, to avert a serious threat to public safety, during an investigation of the Department of Health and Human Services or when a medical examiner needs the information for their duties.
+However, there may be instances where the counselor is required to disclose their counseling notes, such as for treatment, in certain legal situations, to avert a serious threat to public safety, during an investigation of the Department of Health and Human Services or when a medical examiner needs the information for their duties.

 Counseling Note Template